The purpose of this article is to help you understand and read the range optimizer results grid found in the DotActiv software.

 This is a grid showing the impact of the proposed range changes drilled down to the brand level which is linked to the KPIs you selected in your range settings.

 The Impact Analysis refers to the impact of the changes to the proposed ranges.
 The Impact Analysis Grid shows the current & suggested range count, the range caps, sales %, sales loss, KPI, average sales, units & profits for a certain period.
+Take note, the ‘Sales Of Products Listed Before’ will always refer to the Simple Sales.
 The grid showing the impact of the suggested range can be detailed to brand level relating to the KPI’s the user has selected in the range settings.

 The point of the analysis is to ensure that the top-performing SKUs are in fact ranged while ensuring that the range does not exceed its limit/ range cap.
 The impact analysis also reviews the impact of product listing and delisting on sales value, volume and profit.